Mickahel/PERN-Docker-Boilerplate-Backend/README.md

         * 📝 Single User
     * 📝 Subscriptions
     * 📝 Logs

-### 🔄 CD/CI
-* 📝 Create a pipeline that creates a docker image with the  backend and publish it to dockerhub
-* 📝 Create a pipeline that creates a docker image with the  frontend and publish it to dockerhub
-* 📝 Create a pipeline that pulls app image from the server
-* 📝 Create a pipeline that pulls backend image from the server

 ### ⚒️ DevOps
 * 📝 Create Dockerfile for backend development